GoWebMe2020/airport_challenge_ruby/README.md

-## Project title
+# Project title
-* Airport Challenge
+## Airport Challenge

 ## Motivation

-Client request for a program that can perform the following functions.
+Build a programme to manage the safe landing and takeoff of planes from airports.

+## User Stories

-* Instruct a plane to land at the airport
+- [x] Instruct a plane to land at the airport
-* Take off from the airport and confirm it has left.
+- [x] Take off from the airport and confirm it has left.
-* Prevent a plane from landing when the airport is full.
+- [x] Prevent a plane from landing when the airport is full.
-* Defauly airport capacity that can be overidden.
+- [x] Defauly airport capacity that can be overidden.
-* Prevent a plane from taking off or landing during stormy weather.
+- [x] Prevent a plane from taking off or landing during stormy weather.
-* Planes that have already landed cannot land again.
+- [x] Planes that have already landed cannot land again.

 ## Build status
 * Initial files being created